malbrain/Btree-source-code/README.md

 threadskv6.c	Multi-Threaded/Single-Process with traditional buffer pool manager using the swap device.
 Based on threadskv5 and btree2u.

-threadskv7.c	Multi-Threaded/Single-Process with atomic add of a set of keys
+threadskv7.c	Multi-Threaded/Single-Process with atomic add of a set of keys under eventual consistency.
+Adds a lock manager.

 Compilation is achieved on linux or Windows by: